-To earn the Financial Economics minor, students must take the four required courses and two electives, but be aware that some of the required and elective courses have prerequisites.
-Except for the two Elements courses, the courses tend to be taught in a single section offered once per year, so you’ll need to plan ahead.
+To earn the Financial Economics minor, students must take the five required courses and two electives, but be aware that some of the required and elective courses have prerequisites.
+Except for the two Elements courses and Micro Theory, the courses tend to be taught in a single section offered once per year, so you’ll need to plan ahead.
 Find more detailed information on the online course catalog.

 There is no Financial Economics major.
 One cannot pursue both the Economics minor and the Financial Economics minor.
 For economics majors taking the FE minor, there is a double-counting restriction: the two electives for the minor cannot count for the economics major.

 Required classes and terms

 - 180.101 Elements of Macro.
 (Fall and Spring)

 - 180.102 Elements of Micro.
 (Fall and Spring)

 - 180.367 Investments (Spring)

 Note: 180.367 Investments has Statistics I as a prerequisite and Micro Theory (180.301) requires Calculus I.

 - 180.219 Investing as a Liberal Art (Fall)